AHMADCPU26/TensorFlow.js-Test/README.md

 # TensorFlow.js-Test
-Use of XOR for prediction.
+Use of XOR for TensorFlow.js training prediction.
 This will use your CPU.